-The sustainability of the Programme is helped by the enthusiasm it inspires, notably in the activities of many of the Hub Leads.
-Those serving as Hub Leads largely want to continue with the role to serve as advocates of the TEF Entrepreneurship Programme because they are grateful for what they have received and want to make the Programme more widely known.
+The sustainability of the programme is helped by the enthusiasm it inspires, notably in the activities of many of the Hub Leads.
+Those serving as Hub Leads largely want to continue with the role to serve as advocates of the TEF programme because they are grateful for what they have received and want to make the programme more widely known.